jurc192/ArsViva_DEV/wp-content/plugins/very-simple-event-list/readme.txt

 * Hide end date label: `[vsel end_label="%s"]`
 * Hide time label: `[vsel time_label="%s"]`
 * Hide location label: `[vsel location_label="%s"]`

+You can change the default image size that is being used to display the featured image.

+WordPress creates duplicates in different sizes upon upload.
+These sizes can be set via Settings > Media.

+* Small sized image: `[vsel image_size="small"]`
+* Medium sized image: `[vsel image_size="medium"]`
+* Large sized image: `[vsel image_size="large"]`

+Note: I have set the featured image width at max 40% of the total event width.
+And for widget and mobile screen at max 100% (full width).

+Note: The featured image width in a single event is handled by your theme.

 You can add multiple attributes.